santaricotta/ansible_template_for_pythonless_targets/README.md

     * The first play **Set up Python on pythonless host** only sets up Python.
 Do not touch this part.
     * The second play **Ansible tasks to perform on hosts** is where you should add your tasks.
 You only need to alter the `tasks:` section.
     * The third play **Remove Python** undoes what the first play did.
+* In production, replace the `python_url:` value with a copy hosted on your own web server or S3 bucket or face Github's "403 rate limit exceeded".
+    * You can also comment out the 3rd play of this playbook and leave Python on the system for future use.

 ## examples (directory) (WIP)